MauroOrlic/darknet-docker/README.rst

 Introduction
 ------------

 The purpose of this repository is to create a docker image used to train and run YOLOv3 models using the Darknet framework.
-This image uses AlexeyAB's fork of Darknet found
-`here <https://github.com/AlexeyAB/darknet>`__ compiled with CUDA and OpenCV support.
+This image uses `AlexeyAB's fork of Darknet <https://github.com/AlexeyAB/darknet>`__ compiled with CUDA and OpenCV support.

 Currently the image is based on CentOS 8 linux distro.
 Darknet is compiled with support for CUDA 10.2 and OpenCV 3.4.